ranchodeluxe/sheepdawg/README.md

 0. nothing yet

 ## Why Ansible
 A few people have asked why this wasn't built with shell scripts around AWS CLI commands, wrapping boto calls outright or using AWS CloudFormation tools.
 Ansible already wraps a lot of boto and a good number of commands are already idempotent.
-An additional upsell was getting to work with the great [Ansible Lambda wrappers](https://github.com/pjodouin/ansible-lambda) which makes working updating existing functions easier.
+An additional upsell was getting to work with the great [Ansible Lambda wrappers](https://github.com/pjodouin/ansible-lambda).

 ## TODO
 0. add invoking function for Lambda tutorial